-6.1 Delegations reflect the powers, duties and functions that can be delegated under a wide range of Acts and Regulations and are essential to enable the day to day operations of the Council to be performed.
+6.1 Delegations reflect the powers, duties and functions that can be delegated under the legislation referred to in the Instrument and enable the day to day operations of the Council to be performed.

 7. FINANCIAL IMPACT

 - 7.1 The Instrument of Delegation is consistent with Council's Procurement Policy. - 7.2 Funding for governance compliance work required under the Local Government Act 2020 has been provided for in existing budgets.